AtomFry/LaunchBoxReShadeManager/README.md

 # Installation
 Download LaunchBoxReShadeManager.zip
-Extract the to a local zip folder
+Extract the zip file to a local folder
 Copy the LaunchBoxReShadeManager and Plugins folders to the root of your LaunchBox directory.
-IMPORTANT - TheLaunchBoxReShadeManager folder must reside in the root of the LaunchBox directory
+IMPORTANT - TheLaunchBoxReShadeManager folder must reside in the root of the LaunchBox directory.
+The LaunchBoxReShadeManager.dll file must be present in your LaunchBox\Plugins directory.

 # Emulator settings
 These files are included in the plug-in ZIP file.
 They include both the ReShade configuration and the default bezel for the emulator.
 This allows for a default configuration at the emulator level.
 The system will copy any files in a folder with the name of an emulator to the emulator directory if it exists at the following location: